grininmonkey/react-gm-split/README.md

 ignored when checking for render items.

 When there are only 1, or more than 2 render items, `Split` will return those items but not setup as a "split" layout with a gutter and will esentially just be a wrapping `<div>`.
 In this senerio/condition, the `style` property passed to `Split` will be applied to the parent wrapper.
 When doing a split the `style` property is ignored and `initialParentStyle` property is applied.

+Review the examples for a better sense of how to mix parent state vs component's dispatch actions.

 ## Properties
 - `id: string | number`